elenacramer/nd00333_AZMLND_C2/README.md

 ![best_model](https://github.com/elenacramer/nd00333_AZMLND_C2/blob/master/screenshots/AutomatedML_best_model.png)

 - Application insights is a useful tool to detect anomalies and visualize performance.
 Running the script *logs.py* provides informational output produced by the software, i.e. logs.

-Here we have that the application insights is enabled:
+Here we can see that the application insights is enabled:
 ![app_insights](https://github.com/elenacramer/nd00333_AZMLND_C2/blob/master/screenshots/AutomatedML_app_insights.png)
 and the logs:
 ![Logs](https://github.com/elenacramer/nd00333_AZMLND_C2/blob/master/screenshots/running_logs_py.png)

 - Swagger is a tool that helps build, document, and consume RESTful web services.*swagger.sh* runs the swagger UI container and makes it available on port 9000.
 After the Swagger UI container is running, we can access the website on http://localhost:9000.
-Running serve.py enables the contents of swagger.json to be consumed locally by Swagger.
-The serve.py script will run and serve contents on localhost:8000.
+Running *serve.py* enables the contents of swagger.json to be consumed locally by Swagger.
+It will run and serve contents on localhost:8000.
 Here we can see Swagger running on localhost showing the HTTP API methods:
 ![swagger](https://github.com/elenacramer/nd00333_AZMLND_C2/blob/master/screenshots/swagger.png)

 - We can interact with the endpoint using the script *endpoint.py*.
 It contains data about two clients we want to make a prediction on.
 By running the scripts we obtain the desired predictions: